Last Updated on

 2. Reduced Appetite

-The process of teething is painful and may cause the baby to be upset.
+The process of teething is painful and may cause babies to be upset.
 All they can think about is relieving the pain.
 This ends up with the baby refusing to eat or drink anything at all.

 This is one of the giveaway signs that baby is teething.
 Excessive drooling starts taking place around this time.
 This may result in your baby having diarrhoea.
 All that poop in the diaper could result in a diaper rash, making the baby even more upset.
 Clean the diapers regularly and if you observe any pus in the stools, inform your doctor.